hyperledger/fabric-x-orderer/deployment/README.md

 ### VM profiles
 **Storage:**
 * Routers do not use storage, don't require SSD or heavy storage capacity.
 * Batchers and Assemblers heavily utilize storage for their operations, we strongly recommend using SSD for optimal performance.
+We recommend using high capacity storage since all transaction data is stored on these servers.
-* Consenters moderately use storage, SSD are not a strict requirement but may improve performance.
+* Consenters moderately use storage capacity, yet SSD is recommended for optimal performance.

 **Connectivity:**
 Routers and Assemblers need connectivity to clients.